Skip to main content

 2. Create a load balancer

-Use the Create a load balancer subsection in the Create and configure a load balancer in a Managed Kubernetes cluster for Envoy Gateway instruction.
+Use the Create load balancer subsection of the Create and configure a load balancer in a Managed Kubernetes cluster for Envoy Gateway instruction.

 loadbalancer.openstack.org/default-tls-container-ref: "<certificate_uuid>"

-Specify <certificate_uuid> — the universally unique identifier (UUID) of the certificate you copied in the Add or issue a certificate instruction.
+Specify <certificate_uuid> — the universal unique identifier (UUID) of the certificate you copied in the Add or issue a certificate instruction.

-You can speed up the propagation of resource record changes to caching servers.
-To do this, reduce the record TTL to the minimum possible value a few days before the planned change.
-Then, change the resource record at the scheduled time, and once the change has propagated to the caching servers, revert to the original TTL value.
+You can speed up the propagation of changes in a resource record to caching servers.
+To do this, a few days before the planned change, reduce the record TTL to the minimum possible value.
+Then, at the scheduled time, change the resource record, and once the change has propagated to the caching servers, revert the TTL to its previous value.

-1. In the control panel, on the top menu, click Products and choose DNS Hosting.
+1. In the Control panel, on the top menu, click Products and select DNS hosting.

 2. In the Domain zones section, open the zone page.